agambier/Marlin-AI3M/README.md

 If you have issues with an uneven bed, this is a great feature.

 - Level your preheated bed as well as you can

 - Send `G29 S1`, your nozzle will go to the first calibration position

 - Don't adjust the bed itself with screws, only use software from here on:

 - Use a paper (I recommend using thermopaper like a receipt or baking paper)

 - Use the onscreen controls or a tool like OctoPrint to lower or raise your nozzle until you feel a light resistance

 - If 0.1 mm steps are not enough, you can send specific commands down to 0.02 mm via those three commands:

 - To raise: `G91`, `G1 Z+0.02`, `G90` (one after another, not in one line)

 - To lower: `G91`, `G1 Z-0.02`, `G90`

 - I also added fine Z axis controls to the special menu, might be easier to use.

 - When done, send `G29 S2` and repeat the process for the next level point.
 Continue with `G29 S2`every time.

 - After finishing the 25 points, the printer will beep and calculate.

 - After seeing `ok` in the console, send `M500` to save.

 - Reboot the printer.

-- To ensure your mesh gets used on every print from now on, go into your slicer settings and look for the start GCode
-- Look for the Z-homing (either just `G28` or `G28 Z0`) command and insert these two right underneath it:
+  **To ensure your mesh gets used on every print from now on, go into your slicer settings and look for the start GCode, look for the Z-homing (either just `G28` or `G28 Z0`) command and insert these two right underneath it:**
 ```
 M501
 M420 S1